Fresh Pond Park, 220 Bartlett Rd, Plymouth, MA 02360, USA

 Owned By: Town of Plymouth

-Large pond in woodland setting in Manomet with a public beach, seasonal lifeguards, and a launch area for non-motorized boats.
-Also features a small playground area and some short forest trails.
+Plymouth’s Fresh Pond Park features a large pond in woodland setting with a public beach, seasonal lifeguards, and a launch area for non-motorized boats.
+Located within the village of Manomet, it also has a small playground area and some short forest trails.

 Features

 This land is within the region of the Wampanoag tribe, who in earlier times, maintained a fishing weir at the mouth of Bartlett’s Pond, nearby.
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mashpee Wampanoag and the Herring Pond Wampanoag both share information on their websites.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.

 The name Manomet has been interpreted to mean “bearing of a burden,” possibly referring to the baskets used by the Wampanoag on trails between their settlements at Patuxet (Plymouth) and Cape Cod.
 Learn more about the Herring Pond Wampanoag and the Mashpee Wampanoag via their websites.